My new story: “Now You Never Call Me anymore” published by Adelaide Literary Magazine

-My latest blog post: I confess!
+My latest blog post: Mindful mess

-Dave is a former journalist, disc jockey, and cabdriver.
-Most of all, he’s a lifelong writer whose current specialty is short stories.
-His contemporary Southern fiction has appeared in the Dead Mule School of Southern Literature and the Birmingham Arts Journal.
-He’s also published noir fiction and pandemic stories in Close To The Bone, the Red Fez, and elsewhere.
+Dave is a lifelong writer who has always loved short stories.
+His contemporary Southern fiction has appeared in Adelaide Literary Magazine, the Dead Mule School of Southern Literature, Flora Fiction, and the Birmingham Arts Journal.
+His noir pieces, some with a hint of “The Twilight Zone,” have been published by Close To The Bone, the Fictional Café, the Red Fez, and elsewhere.

 Life, the South, and other mysteries